 Currently, classic load balancers are supported only in regions in the Latin America.

 A load balancer distributes incoming traffic across multiple backend servers that reside in one or more availability zones (AZs).
 You can add one or more listeners to a load balancer.

-After creating a load balancer, you need to add at least one listener to it.
-Listeners use the protocol and port that you have configured to check requests from clients and forward the requests to backend servers in a backend server group using the selected load balancing algorithm.
-For HTTP and HTTPs listeners, you can configure forwarding policies to route requests based on domain names or URLs.
+A listener uses the protocol and port you specify to check for requests from clients and route the requests to associated backend servers based on the rules you define.
+For an HTTP or HTTPS listener, you can add forwarding policies to forward requests based on the domain name or URL.

 A backend server group routes requests to one or more backend servers.
 You can configure health checks for each backend server group to check the running status of each backend server.
-When the health check result of a backend server is Abnormal, ELB automatically stops distributing new requests to this server until it recovers.
+When the health check result of a backend server is Abnormal, the load balancer automatically stops routing new requests to this server until it recovers.